-The following is the sixth blog in a series about why businesses are moving to the cloud to modernize and improve business performance.
+The following is the seventh blog in a series about why businesses are moving to the cloud to modernize and improve business performance.

 In our last blog in this series, we examined how security improves with cloud.
 In this blog, we will look at how cloud enhances disaster recovery (DR) practices and provides a better option for businesses that want to ensure their systems are safe and backed up.